Georgia: Between Western ‘darling’ and Russian strategic outpost

 Alessia Cappelletti is a Global Security Analyst and Program Manager of DEWIS.
 She has field experience in South America, Colombia especially, which makes her largely acquainted with the security challenges of the Latin American context.
-She is particularly interested in the issues posed by criminal organizations and illegal trading and their effect on aviation and personal security.
-Her expertise range from conflict analysis and investigation to human rights protection and criminality.
+Her expertise includes conflict analysis and investigation, human rights protection, and criminality.

-Bob Rehorst is a field-tested anthropologist and conflict analyst.
+Bob Rehorst is a Global Security Analyst at Dyami.
 He has extensive field experience in the Levant-Middle East region, North Africa and Sub-Saharan Africa.
 He holds a Graduate Degree in Conflict Studies and Human Rights, and an Undergraduate Degree in Cultural Anthropology, both from Utrecht University.
 Bob specializes in geopolitics, conflict development and global crises.